When good dogs go bad

 James McNally investigates the possibility of strict liability under the Animals Act 1971

-Since the House of Lords decision in Mirvahedy v Henley & anor [2003], claims for injuries caused by animals have caused claimant and defendant solicitors equal amounts of stress and confusion, and have kept the Animals Act (AA) 1971 topical for almost six years.
+Since the House of Lords decision in Mirvahedy v Henley, claims for injuries caused by animals have caused claimant and defendant solicitors equal amounts of stress and confusion, and have kept the Animals Act (AA) 1971 topical for almost six years.
 In the past two months DEFRA has closed its consultation on a proposal to amend s2(2)(b) AA 1971, seeking to clarify the application of strict liability to the keepers of animals that cause harm or damage.
 DEFRA believes that this amendment will help to protect animal owners who have taken all reasonable precautions to prevent their animals causing harm.
 While the results of the consultation are awaited, the most recent attempt to clarify the law relating to animal injuries was the Court of Appeal decision in Whippey v Jones [2009] EWCA Civ 452.

 Background